Swarmops/Swarmops/README.md

 This is the exact install procedure for a two-server setup.
 Two separate servers are strongly recommended for production use; for testing and evaluation, they can be one and the same machine.

-1. Create two clean Ubuntu Xenial or Debian Stretch machines.
+1. Create two clean Ubuntu Xenial/Bionic or Debian Stretch machines.
 Call them _backend_ and _frontend._ They can be in different firewall zones.
 Install mysql-server on the backend (or on a third server).

 2. Install the repository and its key on both machines.
 In the commands below, replace the "[xenial/bionic/stretch]" with just _xenial_, _bionic_, or _stretch,_ as per your distribution.
 Same for "[ubuntu/debian]".